davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ### Identifying and naming the patterns
 Before we could build any patterns, we needed to identify what things we were building, and decide how to talk about them: without a common vocabulary, things could fall apart very quickly.
 So to embark on building a brand new look for an online only journal, we took a large slice of irony pie and started by printing off wireframes of all the patterns.

-Having cut out each pattern, we grouped similar ones together on the floor which enabled us to determine which were essentially duplicates, to identify those we could treat as variants of the same underlying pattern, and to confirm which were actually distinct patterns.
+Having cut out each pattern, we took up most of the floor of the room we were in, laying them out to take stock of what we had.
+We grouped similar patterns together, enabling us to distinguish those that were essentially duplicates from those we could treat as variants of the same underlying pattern, and to confirm which were actually distinct patterns.

-Once distinct patterns were identified, we opened up the room to anyone who wanted to help out as we agreed a name for each pattern.
-Having fresh minds at this point helped us get better names for the patterns.
+Once distinct patterns were identified, we opened up the room to anyone who wanted to help us agree names for each pattern.
+Having fresh minds at this point helped us get better names.

 We thought the whole process would take a couple of hours, but it took most of a day to complete.
 The benefits were well worth the time: it was a great way to expose many hidden assumptions, identify gaps in thinking, and discover inconsistencies that had crept in during the design process.
 If we hadn’t done the exercise, all those problems would still exist, but they’d only manifest later when they’d be more expensive in time and effort to fix.